Complaints and Recordable Conduct Handling

 Complainants will be fully engaged in the complaint and misconduct process to ensure that good customer service is at the heart of resolving complaints, and that lessons are learnt to enable Northumbria Police to continue to deliver a citizen focused service.

-Northumbria Police will work closely with the Police and Crime Commissioner and the Independent Police Complaints Commission to demonstrate that the arrangements for the handling of complaints or allegations of misconduct are independent, accountable and operate with integrity so as to increase public confidence not only in the police complaints system but also in Northumbria Police as a whole.
+Northumbria Police will work closely with the Office of the Police and Crime Commissioner and the Independent Office for Police Conduct (IOPC) to demonstrate that the arrangements for the handling of complaints or allegations of misconduct are independent, accountable and operate with integrity so as to increase public confidence not only in the police complaints system but also in Northumbria Police as a whole.

 The Police Act 1996